viti95/FastDoom/README.txt

  -cga => Fixes text modes for CGA cards
- -pagefix => Fixes text modes (80x50 and 80x100) for newer VGA cards -lowsound => Plays all sounds at 8 KHz (lower cpu usage) -8bitsound => Forces all sounds to play at 8 bits resolution -ram => Allocates all memory available (default only allocates 8 MB) -singletics => Disables game throttling (runs at full speed) -reverseStereo => Reverse audio output (left to right and viceversa)
+ -pagefix => Fixes text modes (80x50 and 80x100) for newer VGA cards -lowsound => Plays all sounds at 8 KHz (lower cpu usage) -ram => Allocates all memory available (default only allocates 8 MB) -singletics => Disables game throttling (runs at full speed) -reverseStereo => Reverse audio output (left to right and viceversa)